Updated December 12, 2022, at 12:01 PM

-Before we get into the new fixed index-linked annuity (FILA) product, let’s cover a brief overview of the index- and securities-linked annuities that preceded the FILA category.
+Before we get into the next-generation fixed index-linked annuity (FILA) product, let’s cover a brief overview of the index- and securities-linked annuities that preceded the FILA category.

 The first generation of fixed indexed annuities (FIAs) launched in the mid-1990s caused a revelation.
 The magic of an FIA was and is that it essentially gives the client the ability to swap the crediting rate of a fixed deferred annuity for exposure to the performance of an external equity index.